Keksuccino/docs_fancymenu/docs/elements.md

     *   **Dynamic Value:** The progress value (0-100 or 0.0-1.0) is set via a text field that supports [placeholders](https://docs.fancymenu.net/en/placeholders).
     *   **Appearance:** The bar's direction (up, down, left, right), colors, textures and nine-slicing for bar/background textures are all customizable.
     *   **Animation:** Features a smooth filling animation to make progress changes look less jarring.
+    *   **Progress-Based Element Anchor:** When another element uses the progress bar as its **Element** anchor, enable **Use Progress for Element Anchor** to move that anchor to the current edge of the filled area.
+Anchored elements then travel with the bar's progress instead of staying attached to the progress bar's static bounds.

 ## Dragger
 An invisible element that the user can click and drag to move around.
 Other elements can be anchored to it to create movable widgets.